-The most stable tripod tested is the Vanguard Altra Pro 2+.
+The most stable product tested is the Vanguard Altra Pro 2+.
 Of all tested, its the heaviest, features thicker legs, a wide base, and rubberized feet with a large surface area.
 The heavier it is, typically, the more stable it is.
-This is the only one of the fleet that when fully extended could still take a timed exposure and get a clear shot.
+This is the only one of the fleet that, when fully extended, could still take a timed exposure and get a clear shot.

 Of the lighter options tested, the MeFOTO Roadtrip and Manfrotto Compact 5-section stands out.
 Both use solid, rubberized feet and a wide base.
 However, fully extended, they get shaky, much like other contenders in this review.